-Anthropology major and minor
+Anthropology major (BA) and concentrations

 Hamline's classes and methods provide such an intimate learning experience.
 I personally think that hands-on experience is essential.
-Gaining skills in a lab or in the field, having those experiences working on projects and learning adaptability, flexibility, problem solving, critical thinking—it's invaluable."
+Gaining skills in a lab or in the field, having those experiences working on projects and learning adaptability, flexibility, problem solving, critical thinking—it's invaluable.

-Internships for anthropology students
+Paid internships for anthropology students

 We make sure you leave Hamline with work experience in the field of anthropology on your resume.
 And the opportunities are boundless.
-Whether you want to explore a career in communications, museum curation, public policy, or more, we have internship opportunities for you.
+Whether you want to explore a career in communications, museum curation, public policy, or more, we have paid internship opportunities for you.

 Examples of past anthropology student internships include:

 - Jacob Wetterling Resource Center, victim assistance specialist intern